mgorav/SpringCloudBasedApiGateway/README.md

 }
 ```

-3. Call API Gateway to demonstrate curcuit breaker.
+3. Call API Gateway to demonstrate circuit breaker.
 In order to do so for demo propose change following property in
 application.yml

 ``` yaml